This Goat Cheese & Walnut Pasta Sauce has just evolved over the last few years.

 Goat Cheese & Walnut Pasta Sauce

 My saucy take on the French classic, Salade de Chèvre Chaud, with toasted walnuts and rosemary to create a delicious creamy goat cheese pasta sauce.
-Serve with fresh tagliatelle, spaghetti or fusilli - and add some fried bacon bits if you're feeling extra decadent.
+Serve with fresh tagliatelle, spaghetti or fusilli - and add some chopped sun-dried tomatoes or fried bacon bits to go the full monty.

 - 2 tbsp walnuts